 If you wish to pay a different amount, change the numbers in the category fields to indicate the amounts you want to pay, then click “Checkout.”
 Using the previous example, this student could not pay the total of $2,291.20 but wanted to make a partial payment of $1,000.
 To do this, the student put the number "0" in two of the available fields and entered $1,000 under tuition.

 From here, you will be asked for your payment information.
-You may pay with no additional charges using your checking account by providing your account and routing numbers.
+You may pay with no additional charges using your checking account by entering your bank account number and that bank's routing number.
+These numbers can easily be found at the bottom of a check attached to a checking account, or you may contact your bank to request this information.

 You may also pay with a credit or debit card.
-When using a card, a 2.75% convenience fee will be assessed at the same time you make your payment.
+When using a card, a 2.75% (4.75% for cards issued outside the United States) convenience fee will be assessed at the same time you make your payment.

 Students may also make payments via postal mail using a personal check pre-printed with a name and valid US mailing address, money order, or cashier’s check.
 Please make these payable to East Central University, and address the envelope to: